 The new Bachelor of Science in Applied Mathematics degree was developed in response to the need for applied mathematicians to model solutions for the world's most pressing problems.
 You'll learn to apply this knowledge across many disciplines, including biology, chemistry, economics, engineering and social sciences.
 In fact, applied mathematics might interest you as a second major if you are already majoring in physics, computer science, biology, neurobiology, economics, or business.

-The graduate program in mathematics is designed primarily to lead to the PhD in pure mathematics.
+The graduate program in mathematics is designed primarily to lead to the PhD in mathematics.
 We also offer a Master of Arts degree for students with a strong undergraduate background in mathematics, and a Post-Baccalaureate Program for students with a bachelor's degree (in any field) who would like to expand or deepen their mathematical skills for use in the workplace or in preparation for graduate programs in mathematics, science or social science.